The Complete Guide of How to Start Journaling

 - Inspirational journal with quotes or words

-- Journal with prompts - with questions
+- Journal with prompts

 - Drawing journal or sketch notebook

 - Small pocket journal - for your purse or pocket

 - Journal notebook - this is what I call it anyway.
 It's a large spiral notebook that I use for notes and journaling - see below.